hugo-ribaud/bumb-buddy/memory-bank/progress.md

 - AI-powered symptom analysis
 - Enhanced food safety database with more items and filtering options
 - Ability for users to save favorite foods or mark as avoided
+- Add images for fetus size comparisons in the timeline
+- Allow users to add notes to specific weeks in their pregnancy journey
+- Integrate pregnancy timeline with health tracking features

 ## Milestones